-The market expects Kohl's (KSS) to deliver a year-over-year decline in earnings on lower revenues when it reports results for the quarter ended July 2022.
-This widely-known consensus outlook is important in assessing the company's earnings picture, but a powerful factor that might influence its near-term stock price is how the actual results compare to these estimates.
+Kohl's (KSS) is expected to deliver a year-over-year decline in earnings on lower revenues when it reports results for the quarter ended April 2023.
+This widely-known consensus outlook gives a good sense of the company's earnings picture, but how the actual results compare to these estimates is a powerful factor that could impact its near-term stock price.

 Zacks Consensus Estimate

-This department store operator is expected to post quarterly earnings of $1.08 per share in its upcoming report, which represents a year-over-year change of -56.5%.
+This department store operator is expected to post quarterly loss of $0.44 per share in its upcoming report, which represents a year-over-year change of -500%.

 Estimate Revisions Trend

 The consensus EPS estimate for the quarter has been revised 6.38% lower over the last 30 days to the current level.
 This is essentially a reflection of how the covering analysts have collectively reassessed their initial estimates over this period.

 Investors should keep in mind that the direction of estimate revisions by each of the covering analysts may not always get reflected in the aggregate change.

 Estimate revisions ahead of a company's earnings release offer clues to the business conditions for the period whose results are coming out.
 This insight is at the core of our proprietary surprise prediction model -- the Zacks Earnings ESP (Expected Surprise Prediction).